Do Platform Migrations Compromise Content Moderation? Evidence from r/The_Donald and r/Incels: Background and related work

 \xhdr{Choice of communities} We study these two communities for two main reasons.
 First, due to their importance: they have a large number of members and have impacted society at large, \eg, w.r.t.~conspiracy theories~\cite{gilmour_2017} and real-world violence~\cite{hoffman2020assessing}.
 Second, these are communities whose migrations were backed by community leaders, and that migrated to other public websites.
 Had the members of these communities spread to a loosely connected network of private channels (\eg, on Telegram), there would be several additional technical and ethical research challenges.

-\subsection{Toxicity and Radicalization Online}
+\subsection{Toxicity and radicalization online}

 Internet platforms experience a myriad of toxic behaviors such as incivility~\cite{borah2014does}, harassment \cite{blackwell2017classification,jhaver2018blocklists}, trolling~\cite{cheng2015antisocial} and cyberbullying~\cite{kwak2015exploring}.
 In recent years, researchers have explored the dynamics of such behaviors online aided by automatic methods~\cite{mathew_temporal_2019, ribeiro_evolution_2020}.
-Broadly, methods employed fall under one of two categories.
+Broadly, the methods employed fall under one of two categories.
 They either \emph{(a)} count hate-related or toxicity-related words (\eg, using HateBase~\cite{hatebase_hatebase_2018}); or \emph{(b)} deploy machine-learning based methods to classify comments as toxic or as hateful (\eg, Google's Perspective API~\cite{jigsaw2018perspective}).
 Methods differ in what they intend to measure: some aim to measure ``hate speech,'' while others ``toxicity.''
 While these concepts differ tremendously, research has suggested that measuring hate speech through text is difficult due to its contextual nature, and that machine learning classifiers struggle to distinguish between offensive and hateful speech~\cite{horta_ribeiro_characterizing_2018, davidson2017automated}.
-Intertwined with online toxicity are movements and ideologies that engage in harassment campaigns and real-world violence, as well as espouse hateful views towards minorities~\cite{lewis2018alternative,massanari2017gamergate}.
-Social networks have been identified as places where individuals are exposed and eventually adhere to such fringe movements~\cite{ribeiro2020auditing}.